1st to 31st March 2023

-Welcome to DHQ (Dewithon Headquarters), the nerve centre for Reading Wales 2019!
+Welcome to DHQ (Dewithon Headquarters), the freshly updated nerve centre for Reading Wales 2023!

 The people of Wales celebrate St David’s Day annually on 1st March – the date of our patron saint’s death in 589 CE.
-In honour of this traditional anniversary, and also in recognition of the time of year when daffodils (the national flower of Wales) explode into bloom, we will hold the very first Dewithon – Dewi being the diminutive form of the Welsh name Dafydd (David).
+In honour of this traditional anniversary, and also in recognition of the time of year when daffodils (the national flower of Wales) explode into bloom, I will hold the fifth Dewithon – Dewi being the diminutive form of the Welsh name Dafydd (David).

 You may write in either Welsh or English, whichever you prefer, but as a non-Welsh-speaker, I regret my posts won’t be bilingual.
 Nevertheless, that doesn’t stop native speakers from reading and posting in Cymraeg (the true ‘British tongue’).

 This is a multiblogual event, so please be sure to let me know if you post anything at all about our readathon, however brief.
-In the meantime, please keep checking DHQ over the coming months for regular updates.
+In the meantime, please keep checking DHQ for regular updates.

 Diolch yn fawr (thank you very much)!